CathalSweeney6/thefjordblog/README.md

 #### Navbar

-The navbar features The site's logo, which also acts as a link to the home page, along with links to the home page, the login/logout page, the register page, the contact form page, and the searchbar, where users can search for posts.
+The navbar features the site's logo, which also acts as a link to the home page, along with links to the home page, the login/logout page, the register page, the contact form page, and the searchbar, where users can search for posts.
 The navbar also includes the site's tagline, 'The Nordic Nerd Blog!'

 <img src="./static/Screenshots/navbar_menu.png" width="50%" height="50%">

 #### Collection of Blogposts

 The home page shows all of the submitted blogpost links in order of publication.
-The blogpost links feauture the post's featured image, along with a tagline and a snipped of the post.
+The blogpost links feature the post's featured image, along with a tagline and a snippet of the post.
 Users can click on each post and read the post on the specific post detail page, once loaded.

 <img src="./static/Screenshots/collection_posts.png" width="80%" height="80%">

 #### Post Detail Page

 The post detail page features the post in-full, along with its specific featured image.
-Underneath each post, users are promted to either sign in, or sign up for an account, should they wish to like the post, or leave a comment for submission.
-This promt includes links to the 'Login' and 'Register' pages.
+Underneath each post, users are prompted to either sign in, or sign up for an account, should they wish to like the post, or leave a comment for submission.
+This prompt includes links to the 'Login' and 'Register' pages.

 <img src="./static/Screenshots/post_detail.png" width="80%" height="80%">